 Soccer, women's — Women's soccer was first organized in 1931, but the team's first official competition was in 1987.
-Between 1995 and 2010, the team made eleven appearances in the NCAA tournament, and earned the #1 seed for the first time in 2010.
+Between 1995 and 2012, the team made thirteen appearances in the NCAA tournament, and earned the #1 seed for the first time in 2010.
 Also in 2010, coach Brian Pensky was the first women's soccer coach at Maryland to be named National Coach of the Year.

 Songs — Several songs commonly heard at official campus events and athletic contests include the "Alma Mater," the "Maryland Victory Song," and the "Maryland Fight Song."

 Sororities, African-American — Zeta Phi Beta was the first African-American sorority to establish a chapter on campus.
 The national sorority, headquartered in Washington, DC, granted the Eta Epsilon chapter its charter on October 14, 1973.

 Sororities, Latina — The Upsilon chapter of Lambda Theta Alpha Latina Sorority is the first Latina sorority and the first Latino/a Greek organization established on campus.
 It received its charter on June 4, 1995.